-Sobs has a flexible but simple reporting tool that is accessible by all staff.
-Users can create and store their reports, or schedule them to run on a regular basis.
+SOBS has a flexible but simple reporting tool that is accessible by all staff.
+Staff can create and store their reports, or schedule them to run on a regular basis.

 When creating a new report there are three main sections to be completed:

-- The second section is the selection of bookings by a range of criteria.
+- The second section is the selection of bookings using a range of criteria.
 Selected staff members, selected categories or resources, or selected booking types (if you are using booking types).
-If you want to select everything then you don’t need to change any values here – by default we are selecting any of these values.
-You only need to specify values if you want to limit the report to a category, a resource or a staff member, for example.
+If you want to select everything then you don’t need to change any values here – by default we are selecting all bookings, so any option you set will limit the selection criteria.

-There is a fourth section however this is optional – this section allows you to schedule the report to run on some regular schedule.
+There is a fourth section, however this is optional.
+This final section allows you to schedule the report to run on some regular schedule.
 The output from the report is sent by email to yourself, another user, or some other email address (that must be confirmed before it will operate).

 A scheduled report will be run early in the morning, and the output of the report sent via email to the nominated address.